lotharthesavior/slim-swoole-skeleton/Readme.md

 To be able to use the filesystem data persistence, create the directory at the root of this project: `/data/todos`.

+### Installation

+The current version uses filesystem to persist data.
+For that to work right out of the box with the existent example model you just need to create the directory at the root of the project: `data/todos`.

 ### Http

 Routes are specified at the file `src/routes.php`.
 The specific resources routes are intended to be kept at `/src/App/Http/todo_resource_routes.php`.